Scene Summarization: Clustering Scene Videos into Spatially Diverse Frames: Time complexity for different methods

 \section{Time complexity for different methods}

-We have included the time taken by both the baseline methods and our approach in Table.~\ref{tab:time_habitat} and Table.~\ref{tab:time_kitti}.
-For non-machine learning-based methods, self-supervised, and supervised methods, we only consider the inference time for the test set.
-However, for autolabeling, we include the training time as part of the overall time calculation, because because for autolabeling, training is an integral component of the optimization process.
+We present the time taken by both the baseline methods and our approach in Tab.~\ref{tab:time_habitat} and Tab.~\ref{tab:time_kitti}.
+For non-learning-based methods, self-supervised, and supervised methods, we only consider the inference time for the test set.
+In contrast, for autolabeling, the training time is included in the total time calculation, as training is a crucial part of the optimization process.